Citation, DOI and article data

 - larger cholesterol polyps tend to be hypoechoic

 - small polyps may be adherent to the wall and smooth

 - larger lesions tend to be pedunculated and granular in outline

-Adenomas on the other hand tend to be larger, solitary, more often sessile with internal vascularity, and of intermediate echogenicity.
-It is not possible to distinguish an adenoma from an adenocarcinoma 6-8.
+Adenomas, on the other hand, tend to be larger, solitary, more often sessile with internal vascularity, and of intermediate echogenicity.
+It is impossible to confidently distinguish an adenoma from an adenocarcinoma 6-8.